martenmatrix/tiktok-clone/README.md

 - firebase rules are not being tested
 - the firebase app object needs to be logged in the index file, otherwise auth, app, storage, db are undefined in my api functions, because initialization must be awaited (see usersettings page)
 - blurring the site (opening login/register screen) while a video is playing, causes the site to lag because heavy calculations are required
+- when updating the username or the profile picture race conditions could cause problems, maybe provide a signal to fetch requests (https://stackoverflow.com/questions/72431380/how-to-abort-a-batch-of-async-fetch-requests)